slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'Some people are so poor, all they have is money.' -- Patrick Meagher*

 Being rich is being fulfilled, not counting money all day.
-Money is a tool. it can serve as a force multiplier to help you live the life of your dreams, enjoy wild adventures and create a lasting legacy.
+Money is a tool.
+It can serve as a force multiplier to help you live the life of your dreams, enjoy wild adventures and create a lasting legacy.
+You can spend your time making money but you can't spend your money making time.
+The perpetual chase for more is not the path that leads to more freedom and happiness.

 > *'Life, is not a having and a getting, but a being and a becoming.' -- Myrna Loy*

 > *'Shift your focus from achievement to fulfillment: what makes you come alive, what do you enjoy doing, who do you enjoy being around?'*

-> *'You can spend your time making money but you can't spend your money making time.'*

 > *'You’re not supposed to optimize for money; you’re supposed to optimize for happiness.' -- Mr. Money Mustache*